How to Actually Read Rust’s Standard Library Documentation

 Anatomy of a Documentation Page

-Emmett: Every item in the standard library has a doc page with a consistent structure.
+Emmett: Every item in the Standard Library has a documentation page with a consistent structure.
 Let’s look at Vec<T> as an example.

 Side Note: